Mad Housers: Reception

 The newspaper and magazine articles of the late 1980s tended to emphasize the secretive nature of the organization describing them as "guerrilla hut-builders", a "secret society of sorts", and having "the air of a fraternity prank".
-This image of secrecy was in fact an integral component of the organization for the first couple years.
-One Mad Houser explained in a newspaper article, "secrecy was necessary […] to avoid arrest and prevent the Georgia Department of Transportation […] from tearing them down".
+This image of secrecy was in fact an integral component of the organization for the first few years.
+As one Mad Houser explained in a newspaper article, "secrecy was necessary […] to avoid arrest and prevent the Georgia Department of Transportation […] from tearing them down".

 In July 1988, they participated in a demonstration for the homeless at the Democratic National Convention.
 Since then, they have continued to bring "the plight of the homeless to public attention".
-Then, in 1990, an hour-long documentary aired on 90 TV stations around the nation dramatizing the Mad Houser's work.
+Then, in 1990, an hour-long documentary aired on 90 TV stations around the nation, dramatizing the Mad Houser's work.

-Important city events such as the 1988 Democratic National Convention (and presumably the 1996 Olympics) also created tension between the city and the Mad Housers by clearing out several sites.
+Important Atlanta events such as the 1988 Democratic National Convention (and presumably the 1996 Olympics) also created tension between the city and the Mad Housers as the authorities reacted by clearing out several sites.
 However, the Mad Housers were able to reach an "informal alliance with local officials and the city police".
 As one article pointed out, "the mayors seem to have realized these are not normal times.
 We can't deal in niceties and fine points here".

-Even though huts were welcomed by the homeless, municipal officials obligated to uphold vagrancy laws and building codes were not thrilled and their reactions in 2004 were in between "grudging tolerance to outrage".
-While they provide alternative shelter, they violate zoning ordinances and building codes.
+Even though the huts were welcomed by homeless people, municipal officials obligated to uphold vagrancy laws and building codes were not enthusiastic, and their reactions in 2004 were between "grudging tolerance to outrage."
+While the dwellings provide shelter, they violate zoning ordinances and building codes.